bradcar/bno08x_i2c_spi_MicroPython/README.md

 magnetic, and gyro sensors.
 It is not generally recommended to use these reports, because they require signficant coding (careful calibaration, Kalman filters, etc.).
 Starting background on Fusion algorithms: https://www.youtube.com/watch?v=0rlvvYgmTvI

-Please read all references below when attempting to use raw reports.
+Please read the references below before attempting to use raw reports.
+The raw sensors timestamps are not well-documented in Ceva documentation.

 In addition, there are other sensor reports possible with the bno08x sensors that this driver has not fully implemented.
 See code source for details.
-The raw sensors timestamps are not well-documented in Ceva documentation.

 ## UART-RVC is NOT SUPPORTED by this driver (RVC, Robot Vacuum Cleaners)